rizkhal/sisekolah-docs/README.md

 ```

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

-## Deployment

-CI has been setup to deploy main branch to docs.livekit.io